Nippon Maru

 Nippon Maru Wiki

-Ship's powerplant is based on two Mitsubishi marine diesel engines (model 8UEC52LA) with combined power output 15,7 MW.
-The propulsion system (hybrid contra-rotating) includes bow thruster and two controllable pitch propellers (1x forward CPC plus 1x aft propeller / Kamome rudder).
-The propulsion employs one conventional CPC (fore-located, driven by the main engine) with a motor-driven "rudder propeller" (aft-located).
+Ship’s powerplant consists of two Mitsubishi marine diesel engines (model 8UEC52LA) with a combined output of 15.7 MW.
+The hybrid contra-rotating propulsion system includes a bow thruster and two controllable pitch propellers (one forward CPC and one aft propeller with Kamome rudder).
+The configuration employs a conventional forward-located CPC driven by the main engine, paired with an aft motor-driven “rudder propeller.”

-In addition to its Japanese officers and key service staff, 130 Filipino crew also work on the ship.
+Alongside her Japanese officers and key service personnel, the ship employs 130 Filipino crew members.
 The shipowner MOL was founded in 1884.
-MOL's passenger shipping services started in 1908, with Transpacific crossings between Japan and Central-South America.
-In 1939 were launched two newbuild ocean liners - Argentina Maru and Brazil Maru.
-Mitsui OSK Passenger Line was founded in 1970.
+MOL’s passenger shipping services began in 1908 with Transpacific routes between Japan and Central–South America.
+In 1939, two newbuild ocean liners were launched—Argentina Maru and Brazil Maru.
+Mitsui OSK Passenger Line was established in 1970.

 MS Nippon Maru cruise ship (MOL-Mitsui OSK)

-On December 13, 2018, in an official ceremony, Mitsui OSK Passenger Line was awarded for its "Nippon Maru One Night Cruise".
-This program offered 3 themed voyages in 2018:
+On December 13, 2018, during an official ceremony, Mitsui OSK Passenger Line received an award for its “Nippon Maru One Night Cruise” program.
+In 2018, this program offered three themed voyages:

-• (October 22-23) "Autumn Setonaikai Inland Sea" with food specialties from 9 prefectures in the Seto Inland Sea (Setonaikai) and special breakfasts showcasing local delicacies from each prefecture
+• (October 22–23) “Autumn Setonaikai Inland Sea,” offering food specialties from nine prefectures in the Seto Inland Sea (Setonaikai), including special breakfasts with local delicacies

-• (December 25-26) "Kobe-Yokohama C to Sea Cruise" with various themed onboard events
+• (December 25–26) “Kobe–Yokohama C to Sea Cruise,” featuring themed onboard events

 Nippon Maru ship refurbishments review

-On July 12, 2019, the shipowner MOL announced a scheduled drydock refurbishment of Nippon Maru.
+On July 12, 2019, MOL announced a scheduled drydock refurbishment of Nippon Maru.

-The February-April 2020 drydocking project resulted in the following deckplan changes:
+The February–April 2020 drydocking project resulted in the following deckplan modifications:

-New bow-facing family cabins with large (non-opening, floor-to-ceiling) slanted windows were added forward on decks 4 and 5.
-Most of these staterooms (Ocean View Suites) are Triple (max capacity 3 people) and some are for families and groups (accommodating max 6 people).
+New bow-facing family cabins with large, slanted, non-opening floor-to-ceiling windows were added forward on decks 4 and 5.
+Most of these staterooms (Ocean View Suites) are triples (max capacity 3 guests), while some are designed for families and groups (max capacity 6 guests).

-Neptune Bar was relocated to Horizon Lounge (forward on Deck 7).
+Neptune Bar was relocated to the Horizon Lounge (forward on Deck 7).

-The Wi-Fi coverage was upgraded to shipwide - except only the Dolphin Hall.
+Wi-Fi coverage was upgraded to shipwide, with the exception of Dolphin Hall.

-Some of the interior spaces and all passenger staterooms received new carpeting.
+Several interior areas and all passenger staterooms received new carpeting.

-The vessel's main machinery equipment was upgraded - including the old engines running on HDDDEO (Heavy Duty Diesel Engine Oil) were replaced with new engines running on LSFO (low-sulfur marine fuel oil).
-The works also included hull cleaning and repainting.
+The vessel’s main machinery was upgraded—including the replacement of older HDDDEO (Heavy Duty Diesel Engine Oil) engines with new engines operating on LSFO (low-sulfur marine fuel oil).
+The project also included hull cleaning and repainting.

-Nippon Maru's last major refit was in 2010 when more passenger staterooms were added to Deck 6, along with the venues Horizon Lounge (bow-facing/forward Bar Lounge on Deck 7) and the wellness complex "Spa and Salon".
-During drydock 2010, the hull was also repainted with MOL's new livery (royal blue color) and round-shaped porthole windows were installed.
+Nippon Maru’s previous major refit was completed in 2010, when additional passenger staterooms were added to Deck 6, along with new venues such as Horizon Lounge (a forward-facing bar lounge on Deck 7) and the wellness complex “Spa and Salon.”
+During the 2010 drydock, the hull also received MOL’s new royal-blue livery, and round-shaped porthole windows were installed.